10-4-pursuit/lab-app-planning/README.md

 Write down three things that went well for you doing this lab.

- - one
+ - Getting a better understanding of bringing together html, css, js.
- - two
+ - Experimenting with different workflows in putting an interactive website together.
- - three
+ - Not only putting in the necessary time to complete the project but keeping it as simple as possible for the sake of time.

 Write down one thing you'd improve on for next time.

-> One thing I'd improve ...
+> One thing I'd improve is adding a little bit in the wireframe and spending more time finding better resources.